hazanasec/hazanasec.github.io/_posts/2023-07-30-Samesite-bypass-method-override.md.md

 Browsers, in an attempt to mitigate CSRF (Cross-Site Request Forgery) attacks, have introduced the [SameSite cookie attribute](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#samesite-cookie-attribute).

-By default, cookies are set to `SameSite=Lax``, which stops the cookie from being sent during cross-site requests, unless they are initiated by top-level navigations via GET requests.
-This effectively protects against CSRF attacks launched through POST requests.
+By default, cookies are set to `SameSite=Lax`, which stops the cookie from being sent during cross-site requests, unless they are initiated by top-level navigations via `GET` requests.
+This effectively protects against CSRF attacks launched through `POST` requests.

 However, a loophole exists.
 A number of web development frameworks support the override of HTTP methods at the server-side.
-An attacker can exploit this by altering a POST request to a GET, thereby bypassing the SameSite cookie restrictions and successfully performing CSRF attacks.
+An attacker can exploit this by altering a POST request to a `GET`, thereby bypassing the SameSite cookie restrictions and successfully performing CSRF attacks.

 ## How Method Override Works

 Method Override is a functionality that allows the HTTP method processed by the server to be different from the one specified in the initial request.
 Here are some typical ways to override methods:

-- Hidden form fields, such as `_method=PUT``
+- Hidden form fields, such as `_method=PUT`
-- Custom HTTP headers, for instance `X-HTTP-Method-Override: DELETE``
+- Custom HTTP headers, for instance `X-HTTP-Method-Override: DELETE`
 - Server-side middleware capable of parsing these overrides

-These techniques are frequently used to emulate `PUT``, `PATCH``, and `DELETE`` requests in web forms, which by design, only support `GET`` and `POST`` natively.
+These techniques are frequently used to emulate `PUT`, `PATCH`, and `DELETE` requests in web forms, which by design, only support `GET` and `POST` natively.

 ## Bypassing Lax Restrictions with GET Requests

 In real-world scenarios, servers aren't always strict about the HTTP method they receive for a given endpoint.
-This is often the case even for endpoints that traditionally expect a form submission via a POST request.
-If such servers also employ Lax restrictions for their session cookies - either explicitly or due to the default settings of the browser - it opens up a potential avenue for CSRF attacks by triggering a GET request from the victim's browser.
+This is often the case even for endpoints that traditionally expect a form submission via a `POST` request.
+If such servers also employ Lax restrictions for their session cookies - either explicitly or due to the default settings of the browser - it opens up a potential avenue for CSRF attacks by triggering a `GET` request from the victim's browser.

-As long as the GET request initiates a top-level navigation, the browser will still append the victim's session cookie.
+As long as the `GET` request initiates a top-level navigation, the browser will still append the victim's session cookie.
 This creates a viable path for launching a CSRF attack.
 Let's take a look at one of the simplest methods to execute such an attack:

 ```